ipums/hipread/cran-comments.md

 0 errors | 0 warnings | 0 notes

 ## Downstream dependencies
-There is 1 downstream dependency and it is not affected by the update.
+There is one downstream dependency (ipumsr) and it is not affected by the update.